wkaisertexas/HoosOnTask/docs/phase-2.md

  - Pretty equal except for one individual

-- How important has groupwork been in your college career?
+- How important has group work been in your college career?

  - Not very important, much more independent work, group projects are infrequent but weighted heavily

 - Would you benefit from a product like ours (briefly explain concept statement)?